 We provide online tools to record and keep track of all sessions and payments.
-Tutors can use these tools to check if a student has paid for an upcoming session, charge students for sessions, review student evaluations, and keep track of all payments received from us.
+Our tutors use these tools to check if a student has paid for an upcoming session, charge students for sessions, review student evaluations, and keep track of all payments received from us.

 Step 3: Easy Payment System

-The BuffTutor Network consists primarily of undergraduate & graduate students at CU, however any tutor holding at least a Bachelors degree (from any accredited University/College) is also allowed to apply.
+The BuffTutor Network consists primarily of undergraduate & graduate students, however any tutor holding at least a Bachelors degree (from any accredited University/College) is also allowed to apply.
 As a tutor, you must:

 1) be a U.S.A. citizen or be legally allowed to work in the U.S.A.Unfortunately, J-1 or F-1 international students or any non-immigrants who do not have work permission cannot be a part of the BuffTutor Network.